1904labs/Getting-Started-with-Deep-Learning/README.md

 # To run notebooks, you need a number of python libraries.
 Option 1: Create a virtual env with python 3.6 and the dependencies in `requirements.txt`
-Option 2: Build and run the included Dockerfile. *coming soon - check back for updates*
+Option 2: Build and run the included Dockerfile.
+Note: Be sure to mount a volume when running the Docker image so that your work is saved to your local drive.